Creating session report templates

 This is a read-only view helpful for quick verification.

-5. Deleting a Session Type
+5. Deleting a Session Category

 1. Open the three-dot menu beside it.